BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 **Headers:**

-- `x-nxs-file-metadata`: an optional JSON object containing one or more of the following fields:
+- `x-nxs-file-metadata`: an optional JSON object containing one or more of fields described in @ref:[custom file metadata](#custom-file-metadata).
-  - `name`: a string which is a descriptive name for the file.
-It will be indexed in the full-text search.
-  - `description`: a string that describes the file.
-It will be indexed in the full-text search.
-  - `keywords`: a JSON object with `Label` keys and `string` values.
-These keywords will be indexed and can be used to search for the file.
 - `x-nxs-file-content-length`: the size of the uploaded file:
   - mandatory to upload to a S3 storage
   - ignored for other types of storage